NVIDIA/grcuda/README.md

 }
 ```

 is compiled using `nvcc --cubin` into a cubin binary.
-The kernel function can be loaded from this cubin and bound to a callable object in the host language, here JavaScript.
+The kernel function can be loaded from this cubin and bound to a callable object in the host language, here Python.

 ```Python
 import polyglot